 In our previous blog, we discussed some tips for managing your tinnitus on your own.
 Now let’s talk about some of the recognized treatments for constant, problematic tinnitus.
 These treatments typically involve some sort of electronics or technology.

 #1 Hearing Aid/Tinnitus Masker

 Remember that hearing loss is the most common cause of tinnitus.
-If the cause of the tinnitus is a hearing loss, sometimes just the fact that you are wearing a hearing and aid getting the missing sounds will be enough to make the tinnitus less noticeable while you are wearing the hearing aids.
+If the cause of the tinnitus is a hearing loss, sometimes the simple act of wearing a hearing aid and receiving the missing sounds can make the tinnitus less noticeable while you have the hearing aids on.
 When hearing aids alone are not enough, most aids also include a tinnitus masker feature.
 A tinnitus masker is a type of noise that sounds like static.
 The Audiologist can program your aid with the noise that best allows you to “mask” or cancel out the tinnitus you hear.
 The premise is that the new noise is less bothersome than the tinnitus you hear.
 This only works as long as you are wearing the hearing aids.
 When the hearing aids come off, the tinnitus will become noticeable again.

 #2 Tinnitus Retraining Therapy

 Tinnitus Retraining Therapy is a recognized treatment method based on habituation.
 It utilizes a combination of psychotherapy and tinnitus maskers.
 The tinnitus masker helps to draw your attention away from the tinnitus itself, while the psychotherapy aspect works at removing the negative perception of the tinnitus.
 The end result of the treatment is not that the tinnitus goes away, but that it is no longer bothersome.
 You become used to it so that it no longer has any negative perception to it and you can ignore it or tune it out.
 So the tinnitus is there, you just don’t care.